Inca Trail to Machu Picchu Extended Package

 Day 4

-Today we will wake up early and enjoy breakfast before departing from our hotel in Cusco.
-We will travel roughly 3 hours to Piscacucho (also known as Km 82), our starting point on the Inca trail.
+After a breakfast at our hotel, we will have a short transfer to the start of the Inca Trail trek: Km.
+82!
 Our hike starts in a high desert forest with views of Waqayhillca (Nevada Veronica), the highest mountain in the Urubamba mountain range.
 After a couple of hours of hiking and a stop for lunch, we will enter the Cusichaca valley where the flora transitions to jungle.
 In addition, we will travel to the Incan ruins of Patallaqta and view the ruins of Q’anabamba and Willkarakay from afar, which our in-country guide will explain the significance.
-We can expect to arrive at our first camp (10,168′) by 4 pm, allowing time to rehydrate and rest until our delicious dinner is served by our chefs at 7pm.
+We can expect to arrive at our first camp (10,168 ft.) by 4 pm, allowing time to rest until our delicious dinner is served by our chefs at 7 pm.

 Day 5

 Waking up in the mountains of Peru with Wildland Trekking means getting a hot drink of your choice delivered to your tent and a warm bowl of water to wash your hands and face; what a way to start the day!
 Next we’ll enjoy a scrumptious Peruvian breakfast, prepared by our chef, before setting out for our day’s hike.
-For many of our guests, this portion of the trek is considered the most challenging of the trip, so we will begin a little earlier, around 7 am.
-The first two hours of today’s trek wind through high altitude jungle, a cloud forest and grasslands before reaching Dead Woman’s Pass at Wamiwanusqa (13,779′).
-We will then descend for roughly 2 hours to our camp at Paqaymayo (11,646′) have time to rest before another delicious dinner.
+For many of our guests, this portion of the trek is considered the most challenging of the trip–and most rewarding, as we reach our highest altitude.
+We wind through high altitude jungle, a cloud forest and grasslands before reaching Dead Woman’s Pass at Wamiwanusqa (13,779 ft.).
+We will then descend for roughly 2 hours to our camp at Paqaymayo (11,646 ft.) have time to rest before another delicious dinner.
 From the vantage of this stunning camp, we can witness clouds creeping up the valley, as we relax over a wonderful Peruvian dinner.

 Day 6